Lake-Haverlock/Final-Project-Deliverable/README.md

 1. Download the "LibrarySortingSystem.cpp" and "SortingSystem.h" files.
 2. Open the program in your code editor of choice.
 3. Run the program
-4. Press '1', type book title, press 'Enter', followed by author title, and 'Enter' once more.
+4. Press '1', then type the book title and press 'Enter', followed by the author's name, and 'Enter' once more.
 The program will then state you have successfully entered a book into the system.
 5. Enter another number for your choice, and follow menu instructions.
 The format is typically the same as for inserting a new entry.
+Note that entering an incorrect entry when searching, deleting, or updating will cause the operation to fail.
-6. When you are ready to end the program, navigate to the menu and press '5' to exit.
+7. When you are ready to end the program, navigate to the menu and press '5' to exit.

 ### Build Information
-Written by Lake Haverlock using Visual Studio
+Written by Lake Haverlock using Visual Studio 2022.